Laufey and Kratos together in a God of War story scene

 Family stakes

-Kratos and Atreus matter because Faye’s plans for them are at risk.
+Kratos and Atreus matter because the future Laufey planned for them is in danger.

 Timeline